 Cantaloupe and Mango Salad

 - 1/2 ripe cantaloupe, diced

 - 2/3 cup blueberries

 - 1 small Persian cucumber, peeled and diced

 - 1/4 small red onion, thinly sliced

 - 12 cherry tomatoes, halved

-- 1/4 cup crumbled feta cheese, or more to taste (can also be cojita cheese)
+- 1/4 cup crumbled feta cheese, or Cojita (use more, if desired)

 - Toss the melon, mango, berries, cucumber, onion, tomatoes, and cilantro together in a bowl.

 - Whisk together the olive oil and lime juice.
 Add a pinch of sugar and whisk or stir well to dissolve it.
 If needed, add a bit more sugar.